AshishKumar507/Delta-Demo-2/README.md

 # Delta-Demo-2
-This repository is for the practice of git and github.
+This repository is for the practice of git & github.